 If Angola continues to suffer from these or increased levels of poverty, income inequality and unemployment, they could become a source of political and social instability.
+Failure to combat income inequality can limit the shook absorption capacity of the Angolan economy.
 Furthermore, challenges in reducing poverty, income inequality and unemployment may individually or in the aggregate have negative effects on the Angolan economy and, as a result, a material and adverse effect on Angola's ability to meet its debt obligations, including those under the Notes.